Spaces Related to Virtual Artin Groups: Preliminaries

 The Coxeter group $\W[\Gamma]$ acts on its Coxeter polytope $C[S]$ in the obvious way.

-\begin{ex} Let $\Gamma$ be the Coxeter graph of type $A_{n-1}$, with $S$ given by the simple transpositions $S=\{(12), (23),\cdots,(n-1 \; n)\}$.
-The associated Coxeter group $W[A_{n-1}]$ is the symmetric group $\mathfrak{S}_n$ and the Coxeter polytope $C[S]$ is the well-known \textbf{permutohedron} of order $n$. \end{ex}
+\begin{ex} Let $\Gamma$ be the Coxeter graph of type $A_{n-1}$, with $S$ given by the simple transpositions $S=\{(12), (23),\ldots,(n-1 \; n)\}$.
+The associated Coxeter group $\W[A_{n-1}]$ is the symmetric group $\mathfrak{S}_n$ and the Coxeter polytope $C[S]$ is the well-known \textbf{permutohedron} of order $n$. \end{ex}

 A polytope can equivalently be defined as the nonempty and bounded intersection of a finite number of half-spaces in an affine space.
-This description is not unique in general, but we can identify some special hyperplanes within those defining the polytope.
-We say that an (affine) hyperplane $H$ \textit{supports} the polytope if their intersection is nonempty and if the polytope lies in one of the two closed half-spaces bounded by $H$.
+We say that an (affine) hyperplane $H$ \textit{supports} a polytope $C$ if the intersection $C\cap H$ is nonempty and if the polytope lies in one of the two closed half-spaces bounded by $H$.
 A \textit{face} of a polytope is the intersection of the polytope itself with a supporting hyperplane.
-The set of faces of $C[S]$ with the inclusion relation forms a poset $\mathcal{F}(C[S])$. \\
+The set of faces of $C[S]$ with the inclusion relation forms a poset $\mathcal{F}(C[S])$. \\ \\

 Given $X\subset S$ and $u\in \W[\Gamma]$, denote now by $F(u,X,S)$ the subset of $C[S]$ given by the convex hull of $\left\{uw(o)\;|\;w\in \W_{X} \right\}$.
-Of course, $u(F(\id,u,X))=F(u,X,S)$ for every $u$ in $\W[\Gamma]$.
+Of course, $u(F(\id,X,S))=F(u,X,S)$ for every $u$ in $\W[\Gamma]$.

 \begin{lem}(\cite[Lemma 7.3.3]{Davis2008}) The set of faces of $C\left[S\right]$ is exactly \\ $\left\{F(u,X,S)\;|\; u\in \W, X \subset S, X\neq S \right\}$, and the map that associates $F(u,X,S)$ to $u\W_{X}$ is a poset isomorphism between $\mathcal{F}(C[S])$ and the poset of cosets with respect to the standard parabolic subgroups of $\W$, ordered by inclusion. \end{lem}